Diophantine tori and nonselfadjoint inverse spectral problems: Quantum Birkhoff normal form

-For the moment, however, it is convenient to use different notation.
+For the moment, however, it is convenient to use slightly different notation.
 Consider a grading in $(\xi,\epsilon,h)$ which counts the power in $\xi$ plus {\it twice} the power in $(\epsilon,h)$.
 Let $\mathcal{O}(N)$ denote the associated order classes.
-Here we do not attach any special significance to the number two (e.g. three would work as well), but we note the convenience of this sort of grading: Because the Moyal formula has an asymptotic expansion in powers of $(\frac{h}{i} \frac{\partial}{\partial \xi}, \frac{\partial}{\partial x})$, the higher weight of $h$ ensures that each time we lose an order in $\xi$ we gain one in $h$.
+Here we do not attach any special significance to the number two, but we note the convenience of this sort of grading: because the Moyal formula has an asymptotic expansion in powers of $(\frac{h}{i} \frac{\partial}{\partial \xi}, \frac{\partial}{\partial x})$, the higher weight of $h$ ensures that each time we lose an order in $\xi$ we gain one in $h$.
 This implies that the main contribution in the bracket $\frac{i}{h}[\cdot,\cdot]$ comes from the Poisson bracket of the two symbols.

 When $K_j = \mathcal{O}(j)$ and $K_\ell = \mathcal{O}(\ell)$, their Poisson bracket satisfies

 By what we have said above, we see that $\frac{i}{h}[K_j,K_\ell] = \poiss{K_j,K_\ell} + \mathcal{O}(j + \ell)$.